-The Company has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 18).
+The Company has not applied any new or revised HKFRS that is not yet effective for the current accounting period (see note 19).

 A summary of the significant accounting policies adopted by the Company is set out below.

 (b) Basis of preparation of the financial statements